Prerequisites for AWS Database Migration Service - AWS Database Migration Service

 Choose Create.

-5. On the Parameter groups page, choose dms-mysql-parameters, and on the dms-parameter-group page, choose Edit parameters.
+5. On the Parameter groups page, choose dms-mariadb-parameters, and on the dms-mariadb-parameters page, choose Edit.

 6. Set the following parameters to the following values: